eshoyfer/league-time-viewer/README.md

 The graphing was made possible by <a href="https://plot.ly">Plotly</a>.
 It can be installed via `pip install plotly`.

+Need a random user to test it out?
+Try `TheOddOne`.

 *Elvin Shoyfer & Elise Zlotnikova*